Vampire ground finch

 The vampire ground finch (Geospiza septentrionalis) is a small bird native to the Galápagos Islands.
-It was considered a very distinct subspecies of the sharp-beaked ground finch (Geospiza difficilis) endemic to Wolf and Darwin Islands.
-The International Ornithologists' Union has split the species supported by strong genetic evidence that they are not closely related, and divergences in morphology and song.
-Other taxonomic authorities still consider it conspecific.
+Endemic to Wolf and Darwin Island, it was previously considered a very distinct subspecies of the sharp-beaked ground finch (Geospiza difficilis), but the International Ornithologists' Union has split the species based on strong genetic evidence that they are not closely related, and divergences in morphology and song.

 Description

 The vampire finch is sexually dimorphic as typical for its genus, with the males being primarily black and the females grey with brown streaks.
 It has a lilting song on Wolf, a buzzing song on Darwin, and whistling calls on both islands; only on Wolf, a drawn-out, buzzing call is also uttered.